lk77/vuesax/docs/components/table.md

 - header: Slot

 :::tip
- In order to manipulate the data within the table, it is necessary to add the property: `data="myDataTable"` and thus be able to use the `slot-scope="{data}"`
+ In order to manipulate the data within the table, it is necessary to add the property: `data="myDataTable"` and thus be able to use the `v-slot="{data}"`
 :::

 <vuecode md>